python-trio/trustme/docs/source/index.rst

                           Identities for the certificate.
 Defaults to 'localhost 127.0.0.1 ::1'.
     --common-name COMMON_NAME
-                          Also sets the deprecated 'commonName' field (only for the first identity passed).
+                          Also sets the deprecated 'commonName' field.
     -q, --quiet           Doesn't print out helpful information for humans.

 **Default configuration:**